Description

 What is Helicobacter pylori?

-Helicobacter pylori (H. pylori) is a gram-negative bacterium that colonises the gastric mucosa, causing persistent infection in the stomach lining.
+Helicobacter pylori (H. pylori) is a gram-negative, spiral-shaped bacterium that colonises the gastric mucosa, causing persistent infection in the stomach lining.
 It is one of the most prevalent chronic bacterial infections worldwide, affecting an estimated half of the global population.

-H. pylori is classified as a Group 1 carcinogen by the World Health Organisation and is the leading cause of peptic ulcer disease.
-Early detection and eradication are strongly recommended by international guidelines.
+H. pylori is classified as a Group 1 carcinogen by the World Health Organisation’s International Agency for Research on Cancer (IARC) and is the leading cause of peptic ulcer disease — responsible for up to 90% of duodenal ulcers and 80% of gastric ulcers.
+Early detection and eradication are strongly recommended by NICE and international consensus guidelines, as effective treatment has been shown to reduce long-term gastric cancer risk.

 Bacterial Infection

-H. pylori survives in the acidic environment of the stomach and damages the protective mucosal lining.
+H. pylori survives in the acidic environment of the stomach using the enzyme urease, and damages the protective mucosal lining.

 🔥